 Choosing hidden keywords is where I see the most cross-over between search on search engines and search on Amazon.
 What tools can you use on one for the other?

-This also means that when you review a bunch of hidden keywords for a product, it looks like a nonsensical line of gobbledygook, even if you follow best practice and use a logical order with your best keywords first.
+This also means that when you review a bunch of hidden keywords for a product, it looks like a nonsensical line of gobbledygook, even if you follow best practices and use a logical order with your best keywords first.

-Also, thanks to the good ole “+variants” exercise that Google has put us search folks through, you no longer have that reflex to put in common misspelling, title cases, and pluralization.
+Also, thanks to the good old “+variants” exercise that Google has put us search folks through, you no longer have that reflex to put in common misspelling, title cases, and pluralization.

 Adding Hidden Keywords

-- Log in to Seller Center and click the Inventory tab
+- Log in to Seller Center and click the Inventory tab.

-- On the right, look for the “edit” button and click it
+- On the right, look for the “edit” button and click it.

-How to Check if Your Hidden Keywords Got Added
+How To Check If Your Hidden Keywords Got Added

 Copy the entire string from a search terms box (wait at least 24 hours after submittal before doing this), and search for it on Amazon.

 If the product listing that is supposed to be associated with those search terms appears, it’s working.
-If not, then try another group of terms from another search term box and repeat.
+If not, try another group of terms from another search term box and repeat.